ClockworkNet/svyn/README.rst

 ====

 svyn is an svn helper.
-It allows you to specify some typical repository information in a config file and simplifies several common commands based on that information.
+It allows you to specify some typical repository information in a config file, or use an established convention, and simplifies several common commands based on that information.
 If you typically branch from a shared trunk, or operate on several different repositories and would like a couple shortcuts, svyn might be for you.
 Right now branching and listing/searching branches, as well as release tagging are the entirety of its powers.